ramannkhanna2/CI-CD-pipeline-JavaApp-AzureDevops/README.md

 imp note : while creating release : in the "arificat download" section , select the dropdown folder > drop > maven gradle > target > .jar file "

+while creating a azure app svc : select runtime stack : java 17 tomcat 9

 ---- Due to changes in Azure API, please refer to the following change to the Release pipeline:

-Runtime Stack : Tomcat 9.0 with Java 8
+Runtime Stack : Tomcat 9.0 with Java 17

 Startup command: